-This piece is running in the Sep/Oct ’09 issue of Shindig!
+UPDATE 2023: This piece first appeared in the Sep/Oct ’09 issue of Shindig!
 Magazine.
 It’s an account of the strangest interview I’ve ever conducted.
+To date I’ve written two books, more than 4000 features and conducted well in excess of 1000 interviews, but this story is my most-read. — bk

 The elevator doors opened.
 From under the cowboy hat and behind the wraparound shades, the question came at me.
 “So…did you interview Iggy yet?”